Beacon Hill Lodge - Local 80 - Bargaining Brief

 In 2017, the government also announced that they would not consider giving any public service workers any general pay increase for the first two years of their new contract.
 This would include all HCSS members who work in public PCHs.

-The employers of the private PCHs continue to tell the MGEU that since there is no money for the public PCHs, the private PCHs will not get funding either.
+The employers of the private PCHs continued to tell the MGEU that since there is no money for the public PCHs, the private PCHs will not get funding either.

 Economists, other labour leaders, labour relations experts, as well as several